 If you have an outstanding balance on your cards, then you’re going to get hit with higher costs.
 With rates projected to rise for a while, it could also be a welcome opportunity to shop for a new credit card with a more competitive rate.

 Rates on credit cards are largely a non-issue if you’re not running a balance.

 With the national debt approaching $31 trillion, rising rates will raise the costs of the federal government as it rolls over debt and borrows new money.
 Of course, the government has benefited for decades from a secular decline in interest rates.
 While rates might rise cyclically during an economic boom, they’ve been moving steadily lower long term.

 For now, the interest rates on debt remain at historically attractive levels, with 10-year and 30-year Treasurys running well below inflation.
 As long as inflation remains higher than interest rates, the government is slowly taking advantage of inflation, paying down prior debts with today’s less valuable dollars.
 That’s an attractive prospect for the government, of course, but not for those who buy its debt.

-Inflation has been running hot over the last year, and the Fed is raising interest rates to combat it.
+Inflation has been running hot over the last year or more, and the Fed is raising interest rates to combat it.
 So plan carefully for how to take advantage, for example, by being more discriminating when it comes to shopping for rates on your savings accounts or CDs.
 One option for those looking for some protection against inflation is the Series I bond, which now offers a stunning interest rate of 9.62 percent.